Categories

 Cheap Easter meat & veg

 Planning a big roast for Easter?
-You'll want to hop to it later this month to get mega-cheap vegetables.
+You'll want to hop to it this week to get mega-cheap vegetables.
+Much like we see at Christmas, some of the major supermarkets are reducing the price of selected packets of veg leading up to Easter.

-Aldi, from 15p each, in stores
+Aldi, in stores

-Available from Tuesday 31 March until Sunday 5 April
+Available now until Sunday 5 April

 -